ThilinaRajapakse/simpletransformers/docs/_docs/03-usage.md

 Every task-specific Simple Transformers model comes with tons of configuration options to enable the user to easily tailor the model for their use case.
 These options can be categorized into two types, options common to all tasks and task-specific options.
 This section focuses on the common (or global) options.
 The task-specific options are detailed in the relevant documentation for the task.

-Configuration options in Simple Transformers are defined as Python dicts.
-The [`global_args`](https://github.com/ThilinaRajapakse/simpletransformers/blob/master/simpletransformers/config/global_args.py) dict contains all the global options set to their default values, as shown below.
+Configuration options in Simple Transformers are defined as either dataclasses or as Python dicts.
+The [`ModelArgs`](https://github.com/ThilinaRajapakse/simpletransformers/blob/master/simpletransformers/config/model_args.py) dataclass contains all the global options set to their default values, as shown below.

 | Argument                         | Type  | Default                                                   | Description                                                                                                                                                                              |
 | -------------------------------- | ----- | --------------------------------------------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |